 The Policing Authority is an independent statutory body, established on 1 January 2016 to oversee the performance of the Garda Síochána in relation to policing services.
 The functions of the Authority are set out in the Garda Síochána Act 2005 (as amended) ('the Act').
-The mission of the Authority is to drive excellent policing through valued and effective oversight and governance.
+The mission of the Authority is to hold the Garda Síochána fairly and transparently to account in the interests of all, particularly the most vulnerable.